 Windows Remote Desktop and VNC ports are not filtered and are not affected by the firewall.

-The firewall does not affect your ability to use web-page based email access (often referred to as webmail).
+The firewall does not affect your ability to use browser based email access (often referred to as webmail).

 The firewall does not affect incoming POP3 or IMAP email.